 It’s dinnertime and you’re in the mood for something sweet and fruity.
 Which wine should you grab?
 A Barefoot Moscato, of course!

-Moscato is a sweet, fizzy white or Rosé wine with a low alcohol content that pairs exquisitely with desserts and appetizers.
+Moscato is a sweet white or pink wine with a low alcohol content that pairs exquisitely with desserts and spicy food.
 Moscatos are made from the Muscat grape—a table grape also used for raisins—and typically feature flavors of sweet peach, orange blossom and nectarine.

 BEST MOSCATO FOOD PAIRINGS

-For full-on meals, look no further than spicy, aromatic Chinese food.
-Pink Moscato has a sweet taste that controls the flavors of aromatic ginger, cardamom, and chile peppers often found in Chinese dishes.
+For full-on meals, look no further than spicy, aromatic food.
+Pink Moscato has a sweetness that helps to cut through the spice and cool the heat.
 You can also pair Moscato with lighter meats like chicken and fish.

 BEST MOSCATO CHEESE PAIRINGS